AdobeDocs/campaign.en/help/common/start/using/launching-adobe-campaign.md

 * As a Campaign Classic v7 **hybrid or on-premise customer**, users need to download and install the client console to log in.
 [Learn more](#download-client).

-### Download and share the client console{#download-client}
+## Download the client console {#download-client}

 As an admin user, you can download Campaign client console by browsing to [Adobe Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html).

+The client console installation file is called `setup-client-7.X.XXXX.exe` for v7 or `setup-client-8.X.XXXX.exe` for v8, where X is the sub-version of Adobe Campaign and XXXX is the build number.
+[Learn more about Campaign versions](#getting-your-campaign-version).

 >[!CAUTION]
 >
 >Admin access is required access to complete the update.
 If the users do not have admin rights, a system administrator will need to deploy the client console.

-The client console installation file is called `setup-client-7.X.XXXX.exe` for v7 or `setup-client-8.X.XXXX.exe` for v8, where X is the sub-version of Adobe Campaign and XXXX is the build number.
-[Learn more about Campaign versions](#getting-your-campaign-version)
+## Share the client console with end-users

-You can make the setup program for the Adobe Campaign client console available to end-users via an HTML interface.
+Every Campaign user need to install the client console.
+You can make the client console installation program available to end-users via an HTML interface.

-To do this, once you downloaded the client console,you must:
+To do this, [download the client console](#download-client), and:

 1. Copy and paste the installation program into the Adobe Campaign installation folder (on the marketing server for hybrid installations), under /datakit/nl/eng/jsp.